hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/interfaces.md

 # TLCC

+_This is a feature of (post-MVP) "Full" FPC and not part of the MVP FPC "light" variant._

 Some notes on TLCC.
 The TLCC instance is currently implemented as a system chaincode, that is, there exists only a single instance.
 As a peer can participate in many channels, there is a separate TLCC_enclave per each channel.
 The TLCC chaincode is responsible to multiplex requests for a given channel to the corresponding TLCC_enclave.
 Note for MVP, we only support a single channel but the interface specified here should already take multi-channel support into account.

 ## Interface: